'It wasn't a conspiracy': former Defence Force chief Tim Keating denies key Burnham file buried

 Former Defence Force chief Tim Keating has faced a grilling about why the military took years to admit to possible civilian deaths in Afghanistan and how a key report proving official denials were wrong ended up "stuffed and buried" in a safe.

-Meanwhile, the probe into Operation Burnham has turned up a last-minute clue pointing to who may have had document locked away.
+Meanwhile, the probe into Operation Burnham has turned up a last-minute clue pointing to who may have had document locked away - forcing it to adjourn.

 A Government inquiry is this week questioning current and former top NZDF brass about why the organisation called claims about the possibility of civilian casualties during the operation – an NZSAS-led counter-insurgency raid in August, 2010 – "unfounded" until 2014, and again in 2017, despite evidence existing to the contrary.